BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Method

-where $\sigma$ represents the activation function (ReLU \citep{glorot2011deep} in this context).
+After interacting with nodes within the subgraph, the representation of node \( m \) is updated to \( h_m' \).
 Similarly, the above operation is stacked across \( K \) layers, with each layer employing a residual connection and pre-normalization.
 For various subgraphs \( \mathcal{G}_j \) (\textit{i.e.}, different datasets or tasks) within the same batch, unified training is efficiently achieved by constructing corresponding mask matrices $\beta$.
 This approach allows the model to operate as a multi-task generalist.
 In terms of output, the graph network pools the representations of nodes within \( \mathcal{G}_j \) and subsequently directs them to the relevant task-specific head for either classification or regression.